muchcreative/Single-Stock-EDA-Example/README.md

 **2. Outlier Handling**

-Check discretization, winsorization, or filling effects.
+Check discretization, winsorization, filling effects or even if they can be applied here.
+There is a high chance that this type of filling reduces the volatility of the stock and therefore the correlations between other features.

 **3. Anomaly Detection and Clustering**